 How to Get Rid of Cysts

 For cysts (large, deep, painful bumps with no visible whitehead), there are several options.
 Similar to a papule, you can apply ice for 10 minutes every 3-4 hours.
-While this tends to work better for papules, since there is less inflammation, it’s still certainly worth trying for cysts, too.
+While this tends to work better for papules, it’s still certainly worth trying for cysts, too.

 Another option is to schedule an appointment with a dermatologist to get a cortisone injection.
 A third option is to apply the aforementioned Anti Bump Solution the moment it appears.
-It’s formulated with a purified form of lactic acid ester to calm cysts, Methyl Gluceth 20 to help reduce visible redness, and citric acid to gently exfoliate and help reduce post-cyst discoloration.
+It’s formulated with a purified form of Lactic Acid Ester to calm cysts, Methyl Gluceth 20 to help reduce the appearance of visible redness, and Citric Acid to gently exfoliate and help reduce post-cyst discoloration.